russel-ra/zk-hangman/README.md

 improvements section below for ways in which this project could be made better.

 # zk-hangman
 Circuits and contracts for zk-hangman.

+An implementation of a frontend can be found here: <https://github.com/russel-ra/zk-hangman-frontend>

 ## Brief overview